LukeyR/Hue_ICue_Sync/readme.md

 This should allow for a big RGB setup in a room where hue lights and corsair components are present.

+Currently unable to progress further due to not having enough equiptment to experiment with more devices from Hue family.

 ## Dependencies
 Uses [phue](https://github.com/studioimaginaire/phue)
 Uses [ICUE SDK](https://github.com/CorsairOfficial/cue-sdk-python)